 It’s not something we have done so far in our travels – most of our stays have been between 1 -4 months.
 However, we know other travelling families who travel much faster than us and seem to be having a blast so we thought we’d try it out.

-Here are the reasons why fast(er) travel doesn’t suit us:
+Here are the reasons why we travel slowly:

 We have too much stuff